university-bootcamp/coding-environment/windows-vagrant.md

 This first command will run the command to turn on the SSH program in your environment.

-*First*, run the following command in your virtual computer environment, the terminal window with the green `[ENV]` in the prompt.
+*First*, run the following command in your coding environment's terminal prompt.

 ```
 eval `ssh-agent -s`